Antonio-Parada/100-days-of-code/start_100_days.md

 Suggested Language:
 Suggested Frameworks/Tools:
 Status: [ ] In Progress
-Notes: Implemented basic game structure, map initialization, player setup, initial territory distribution, and a basic game loop with reinforcement phase.
+Notes: Implemented basic game structure, map initialization, player setup, initial territory distribution, and a basic game loop with reinforcement and simplified attack phases.

 #### Chess
 Description: Code the game of chess from the ground up.
 Build a board, the pieces (you can use images for this part).
 Code in the rules and make sure you allow no invalid moves.